NOISE & VIBRATION CLUSTER — Toronto, Etobicoke & GTA

 What causes a clicking noise when turning?

 The most common cause by far is a worn outer CV joint.
-The outer CV joint's worn ball bearings snap from one groove surface to another under the combination of steering angle and driving torque — producing a rhythmic click at low speed with the wheel near full lock, one click per wheel rotation.
-GTA salt road exposure through a torn CV boot accelerates the joint wear significantly — a boot tear in August can produce a clicking joint by November.
+The worn ball bearings snap from one groove surface to another under the combination of steering angle and driving torque — producing a rhythmic click at low speed near full lock, one click per wheel rotation.
+GTA salt road exposure through a torn boot accelerates this significantly.

 How do I know if my CV axle is bad?

-Classic symptoms: rhythmic click or pop at low speed during turns, loudest at full lock, under gentle throttle.
-The click is absent at highway speed because the joint articulation angle is minimal at straight-ahead steering.
-A torn boot (grease splattered on the axle or wheel well, visible rubber tears) indicates the joint has been running unprotected.
-Inspection confirms joint play and wear.
+Classic symptoms: rhythmic click or pop at low speed during turns, loudest at full lock, under gentle throttle, absent at highway speed.
+A torn boot (grease splattered on the axle or wheel well) indicates the joint has been running unprotected.

 Can the clicking be from something other than the CV axle?

 Yes.
-A worn strut top mount bearing produces a click or pop when turning the steering wheel at low speed, particularly without throttle — the bearing that allows the strut to rotate with steering movement.
+A worn strut top mount bearing produces a click without throttle.
 A worn inner CV joint produces more of a clunk under hard straight-line acceleration.
-Loose suspension components (ball joints, tie rods) can produce a click under combined turning and bump loading.
-The conditions help distinguish: full-lock throttle-dependent click = outer CV joint; throttle-independent steering click = strut top mount; straight-line clunk = inner joint or mount.
+Loose suspension components can produce a click under combined turning and bump loading.

 Is it safe to drive with a clicking CV joint?